HaoqingZhan/Topology-aware-texture-remapping/README.md

 ## 5 Notes
 1. Only .obj format 3D models are supported currently;
 2. If the resolution or the Texels-per-unit (TPU) is set too large, it will take longer to run;
 3. The topological characteristics of different models are different.
-Choosing an appropriate value of n can get better results, and if n is unreasonable, it will lead to wrong results;
+Choosing an appropriate value of n can get better results, and if n is unreasonable, it will lead to wrong results (In Fig. 10, PE is utilization and TP is topological continuity);
+#### Fig. 10 Parameter influence.
 <img width="5481" height="3018" alt="image" src="https://github.com/HaoqingZhan/Topology-aware-texture-remapping/blob/main/docs/images/10.jpg" />
 4. At present, the framework uses the modified MaxRects-BL algorithm to pack charts and chart combinations.
 We will introduce more advanced packing algorithms in the future.